qianlinnian/se_sad_project/Assignment1/assignment1.md

 11. Send Arrival Notification: The campus system can send arrival messages to students via SMS, email, or app notifications when their registered packages are delivered to campus pickup points.
 12. Set Pickup Method: Students can choose their preferred pickup method, such as self-pickup at designated locations, delivery to dormitory, or pickup by authorized representatives for flexible package collection.
 13. Generate Pickup Code: The system generates unique pickup codes for each package to ensure secure package retrieval, preventing unauthorized access and maintaining package security throughout the pickup process.
-14. Set Code Expiry Time: Students can set expiry time for their pickup codes to enhance security and ensure timely package collection, with automatic code renewal options available for extended storage needs.
+14. Set Code Expiry Time: Students can set an expiry time for their pickup codes to enhance security and ensure timely package collection, with automatic code renewal options available for extended storage needs.
 15. Lost & Found: SmartCampus provides a comprehensive lost and found service where students can report lost items and search for found items, facilitating the return of misplaced belongings within the campus community.
 16. Report Item: Students can report lost items by providing detailed descriptions, location information, and contact details, creating searchable records to help reunite owners with their lost belongings efficiently.
 17. Search Items: Students can search through the lost and found database using keywords, categories, or location filters to find their missing items or browse available found items.